The best-known rideshare companies are Uber, founded by Travis Kalanick and Garrett Camp, and Lyft, founded by Logan Green and John Zimmer.

 Great Opportunity to Become a Rideshare Driver

-Uber and Lyft started offering higher wages for former drivers and new ones.
-While some former workers are not yet motivated enough to get back to driving, new employees can seize this opportunity.
+Uber and Lyft started incentivizing higher fares and bonuses for former drivers and new ones.
+While some former drivers are not yet motivated enough to get back to driving, new drivers can seize this opportunity.

 People are starting to go out more often, traveling around the city and visiting relatives, and the demand for ridesharing companies has been rapidly increasing.
 There are more passengers than drivers now, and it became hard to deliver the service to every client.
 Thus, now is a great time for people who always wanted to try a new profession or a side gig and become a member of a rideshare company.
 HyreCar can assist you in your first step of getting a car.

-Uber has dedicated investments to attract more employees.
-Although stimulus checks could be a temporary bonus for former and new workers, it is a new opportunity to earn more money than during the pandemic.
+Uber has dedicated investments to attract more drivers.
+Although stimulus checks could be a temporary bonus for former and new drivers, it is a new opportunity to earn more money than during the pandemic.
 Since drivers have lots of flexibility, they can work whenever they wish.

-Prices have increased up to 30 dollars per ride, thanks to the growing number of passengers requesting more rides than before.
+Prices have increased up to $30 dollars per ride, thanks to the growing number of passengers requesting more rides than before and a shortage of drivers to service the demand.
 As for new drivers that are just starting working for Uber and Lyft, it seems to be one of the best periods to do so.

 How to Start Driving

 In order to work as a driver for Uber or Lyft, you need to download the application onto your smartphone and register your account.
 On the applications, you will need to provide some personal information.
 There are certain requirements that you need to have if you want to become a rideshare driver.
 Don’t forget to have your vehicle checked, and make sure to purchase insurance that your state will recognize.
 Once everything is confirmed, you will receive stickers that should be visible on your vehicle or easily rent one from HyreCar.

 The rules to be a driver are not hard to comply with: